computational-infrastructure/Caso3-Infracomp/README.md

 - Remember that you could use type `SIMETRICO` or `ASIMETRICO` according to the desired encryption type.
 - The clientID is an integer number.
 - The messageID is an integer number between 00 and 09.

+#### Key generation

+When you need to generate a new key, run the following command:

+For symmetric encryption: `java -cp ./bin app.security.Symmetric type [id]` For asymmetric encryption: `java -cp ./bin app.security.Asymmetric type [id]`

+- The valid types are `client`, `repeater` or `server`.
+- The `id` is an integer number and is only applicable to client keys.

 ## License